Join the Lab

 I will typically add new undergraduate students at the beginning of the Fall, Spring, and Summer semesters, but I welcome inquiries at any time.
 If you are interested in joining the lab, please send me an email with the following information: name, major, class (e.g. freshman, sophomore, etc.).
 Also, please include a short bio including: 1) a description of any previous research experience, 2) your current thoughts on future goals, and 3) why you want to join the lab.

-The Fall application deadline each year is January 15th, so initial inquiries should be made by mid-December at the latest.
+The application deadline for Fall admissions each year is January 15th, so initial inquiries should be made by mid-December if possible.
 For more information about the graduate program in the Department of Biology at Binghamton University, click here.
 For formal application procedures, click here.